Home Schooling

 If a home school student returns to Norton City Schools, the superintendent (or his/her designee) determines the appropriate grade level for the student.

-In order to home school a child, parents/guardians should start by notifying the superintendent about their intent to home school their child(ren) by completing this Notification Form.
+In order to home school a child, parents/guardians should start by notifying the superintendent about their intent to homeschool their child(ren) by completing the notification form.
 Notification should be provided no later than the first week of the start of the academic year in the school district of residence or within one week from the child's withdrawal from school.

 Parents agree to:

-1. Provide 900 hours of instruction per year;
+Provide 900 hours of instruction per year; and

 Resources